 We have a booster that is really convenient and portable.
 It’s extremely high quality and super secure (a surprisingly hard to find feature in booster seats).
 We just have it strapped on a chair, but honestly, it drives me nuts!
 And the chair gets super gross from baby being able to touch it.

 Way back when we started having kids (ha!), they didn’t have affordable alternatives to the fancy Stokke chairs.
 If I could go back in time, I would just get a high chair that converts all the way to toddlerhood and is relatively stylish.
 Because…

 - It’s going to be a staple in your kitchen/ dining for YEARS if you have multiple children… might as well look good.

 - You need it to be super easy to wipe and scrub the whole thing.
-The learning-to-eat-table-food stage is DISGUSTING.
+Both the baby food and the learning-to-eat-table-food stages can be DISGUSTING.
 Think mashed banana and soggy cheerios everywhere.

 - We have a discontinued booster seat, which is kinda nice for flexibility.
 (Here’s a similar one.)
 But in hindsight, I’d have just gotten one of the highchairs below.

 - My 2, 4, and 6 year olds still LOVE sitting in a toddler height chair.
 We have these junior chairs from Ikea.
 Might as well just grab the high chair that grows with the child.